 What is Prism?

 The way Prism works is pretty simple.
 Basically, it’s a bill management app that lets you see and pay all of your bills from a single app.
-I like to think of it as similar to Mint or Personal Capital, but dedicated only to managing your bills.
+I like to think of it as similar to Mint or Personal Capital, but dedicated solely to managing your bills.
 The app only works on your phone and there’s no web app for it at the moment.

 The steps to set up Prism are pretty straightforward.
 First, you link all of your bills with the app.
 When I signed up, I linked up my electricity, gas, cable/internet, water/trash, and credit card bills.